-The point estimates in Table 5 for this smaller sample suggest that the possible correlation between the OPA's choice of base dates and unobserved factors increasing home ownership does not induce upward bias in the main estimates.
-The coefficient in column (3), which controls for the maximum pre-control rent appreciation and survey timing in the same way as the main specifications, suggests that a severity greater by 1 percentage point was associated with a 1.6-percentage point greater increase in home ownership over the 1940's.
-The point estimate is somewhat larger than those in the main specifications, but given the wide confidence intervals in column (3) the difference in point estimates may not be very meaningful.
+The point estimates in Table 6 for this smaller sample suggest that the possible correlation between the OPA's choice of base dates and unobserved factors increasing home ownership does not induce upward bias in the main estimates.
+The coefficient in column (3), which controls for the maximum pre-control rent appreciation and survey timing in the same way as the main specifications, suggests that a severity greater by 1 percentage point was associated with a 1.6percentage point greater increase in home ownership over the 1940s.
+The point estimate is somewhat larger than those in the main specifications.
+Taking this result at face value, it may be that the OPA's choice of city-specific base dates induces a downward bias in the main results.
+For example, suppose that defense production stimulates demand for rental housing more than for owner-occupied housing because it is expected to be a temporary labor demand shock.
+If the OPA chose base dates to reduce rents more in cities where rent increases were associated with defense activities, as the institutional background in Section 2 suggests, then greater rent control severity should have been related to greater demand shocks for rental, not owner-occupied, housing.
+Given the wide confidence intervals in column (3), however, the difference in point estimates may not be very meaningful.

-The identifying assumption for this robustness check is that conditional on the eventual degree of pre-control rent appreciation, the precise timing of the appreciation was not correlated with unobserved factors that themselves led to greater increases in home ownership between 1940 and the mid-1940's.
-To evaluate the plausibility of this assumption, I re-estimate the specification in column (3) of Table 5 using months from March 1941 to February 1942 as placebo base dates.
+The identifying assumption for this robustness check is that conditional on the eventual degree of pre-control rent appreciation, the precise timing of the appreciation was not correlated with unobserved factors that themselves led to greater increases in home ownership between 1940 and the mid-1940s.
+To evaluate the plausibility of this assumption, I re-estimate the specification in column (3) of Table 6 using months from March 1941 to February 1942 as placebo base dates.
 If the relationship between rent control severity and home ownership is due to unobserved factors associated with early rent increases, then it is likely that it should not matter whether "early" means prior to March 1942, or instead means prior to September 1941 (to choose one example).
 That is, calculating rent control severity as the implied reduction to base dates other than March 1942 should produce similar results.
 Note that since rents are serially correlated, as the placebo dates approach the true base date we should expect them to deliver larger and more significant effects - in the extreme, a "placebo" date one day prior to the actual base date would deliver estimates essentially identical to those from using the actual base date, not really being a "placebo" at all.
 In the absence of a clear criterion for determining which dates are too close to the true base date to be considered "placebo" base dates, I include results using placebo dates close to the true base date, but the results below should be interpreted with this caveat in mind.